 Of the feet, the off-hand movement toward the fickle

-Minute hand, the whisper of an aurora borealis in a fortnight’s cosmic show.
+Minute hand, the whisper of aurora borealis in a fortnight’s cosmic show.

 What subtleties in remission can there be with suns that fall

-And rise so rapidly that days and weeks no longer flee
+And rise so rapidly that days and weeks I no longer feel or see;

-The reaches of the dawn and dusk provides what cannot fatten or appease
+The reaches of the dawn and dusk provide what cannot fatten or appease

-Of physical awe and endurance?
+Of mental awe and spiritual endurance?
 Their rising and their falling

 Force a torpor, a revulsion, an inertia born of galling

-Season, steeped in both with fecund light and deadly calling.
+Seasons steeped in fecund light and deadly calling—

 Cannot recall: a stroke of fate, a rolling of the dice, another casting of the bones.